nhnguyen98/LISA_LSST_DWDs/README.md

 LSST visibility mask
 ~~~~~~~~~~~~~~~~~~~~
 A LISA source is classified as visible when its HEALPix pixel contains at least
-one LSST white dwarf after the proper-motion selection:
+one LSST white dwarf after applying the proper-motion selection:

     visible_mask = pixel_counts[lisa_pixels] > 0